bledoux2002/Music-Box/README.md

 ### Playlists
 - The playlists frame shows the current playlist, which can be changed by clicking on it to open a dropdown menu, and the tracks in the current playlist.
+- Number keys can also be used to change playlists.
+All 10 are accessible from either the numrow or numpad keys, with tilde (`) and period (.) being assigned to the "All" playlist.
 - Playlist names (except for "All") can be edited by clicking on them when they are currently selected, typing the new name, and hitting Enter/Return on your keyboard.

 ### Settings